ilhamyoga/RESTful-API-NoteApp/README.md

-# RESTful-NotesApp
+# RESTful API Simple Notes App
-simple note application RESTful using node.js, express and mysql
+Build with NodeJS, ExpressJS and Database MySQL

 ## Steps for using the program
 1. Install Node.js